cqxai/cqx/README.md

 (ripgrep keeps 81% of its lines in files over 500), and raw `unsafe` counts measure a project's domain rather than its discipline (tokio and deno carry an order of magnitude more than a CLI does).

-## Status

-Early, and nothing here is stable yet.
-The Rust extractor lands first; the schema is language-agnostic from the first commit so other extractors slot in without touching the core.

 ## The model